Illuminating the Dark Funnel of B2B Marketing

 Every time your team finishes a new piece of content, you want to get it up on your channels.

-The trap is, you’re not giving it time to optimise before moving on to the next bit of content.
+The trap is, you’re not spending the time to optimise it before you move on to the next bit of content.

-The dark funnel can help remove you from this trap.
+The dark funnel can release you from this trap.
 Here’s Alice’s definition of it:

-When it comes to B2B marketing, the dark funnel can not only shorten your funnel, but it gives you the opportunity to create brand awareness and affinity, drive differentiation, create demand and increase conversion rates.
+When it comes to B2B marketing, the dark funnel can shorten your funnel.
+It also gives you the opportunity to create brand awareness and affinity, drive differentiation, create demand and increase conversion rates.

 What is the dark funnel?
 Click ▶️ to hear how Chris Walker defines it.